haziq-exe/TikTokAutoUploader/README.md

 ## 📝 Quick-Start

 **NOTE:** It is highly recommended you read DOCUMENTATION.md before using the library.
-The first time you run the code, you will be prompted to log-in, this will only occur the first time the function is used.
+The first time you run the code for an account, you will be prompted to log-in, this will only occur the first time the function is used for the account.
 Check documentation for more info.

 ## Upload with hashtags